JBAgent/JBAssist/README.md

 6. **Permission Errors in Windows**: Try running Command Prompt or PowerShell as Administrator

+7. **Beta API Errors**: Remember that beta API endpoints may change or behave differently than documented

 ## Development

 To modify the server or add new functionality: